 - If a player pitches 31-45 pitches in a day, one (1) calendar days of rest must be observed.

-For more detailed information on pitch counts visit littleleague.org
+For more detailed information and exceptions on pitch counts visit littleleague.org

 Abnormal Elbow Findings Identified in Little League Throwers https://t.co/PQOzZrdHwH